How to grow runner beans

-Growing runner beans: problem solving
+Growing runner beans: pests and diseases

 Young runner bean plants are particularly susceptible to slugs.
 It's a good idea to grow more than you need, and then plant them out when they're as large as possible, to help them cope with any mollusc attacks.
 Use wildlife-friendly slug pellets, place copper rings around the stems of young plants or cover the soil with crushed eggshells or other similar dry, gritty material, to deter slugs and snails.

 You may spot green shield bugs on your runner bean plants.
 These are harmless bugs and will not damage your crop.

 Video: Why do my runner beans have white leaves?

 Runner beans are ready to pick 12 to 16 weeks after sowing.
 The bean pods are at their most tender at 15-20cm long – any longer and they become stringy.
 Regular picking encourages the plants to produce more flowers, and therefore more young beans.
 Don't leave old beans on the plants as this will stop the plants flowering.